 - A Food Processor - to blend the dressing ingredients together.

-- A Spiralizer or Knife and Cutting Board – or be creative and if you don’t have a Spiralizer just slice and quarter the cucumber into large chunks.
+- A Spiralizer such as this one or Knife and Cutting Board.
+You can also be creative and just slice and quarter the cucumber into large chunks.

 - Ingredients - Dill, cashews (I used roasted cashews but the original recipe calls for raw cashews), olive oil, garlic, shallots, Dijon mustard, cumin, salt, cucumber, peas or fava beans, capers and lemon.

 This cucumber noodle bowl serves 1-2 but I ate the whole thing in one sitting...ooops!
 It was just too good!
 The dressing makes enough for another meal, which I used another night mixed into an arugula salad.
 I have also doubled the recipe and taken it to one of our weekend family barbecue's and everyone loved it as a side dish!

 What kind of energizing smoothie bowls, lunch bowls or dessert bowls are your favorites?
 Comment below, I would love to know!